Julia747k/CTF-WriteUps/OverTheWire/bandit_writeup.md

 ## Level 9

+**Problem description:**

+> The password for the next level is stored in the file data.txt and is the only line of text that occurs only once

 **Solution:**
 The “Helpful Reading Material” points to piping and redirection, so I’m assuming they want us to pipe the text to uniq.